Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 INCIDENT REPORTCome to the Danville Police Department Records Office, Room 115 on the first floor of the Municipal Building, 427 Patton St., Danville, VA 24541.
 The cost is $5.00 for each report (cash only).
 Reports are not mailed.

-Come to the Danville Police Department Records Office, Room 115 on the first floor of the Municipal Building, 427 Patton St., Danville, VA 24541.
+Call 799-6522 to schedule an appointment with the Danville Police Department Records Office, Room 115 on the first floor of the Municipal Building, 427 Patton St., Danville, VA 24541.
 Fingerprints are taken between the hours of 1:30 pm and 3:45 pm Monday through Friday.
 The cost of fingerprinting is $10.00 for the first card and $5.00 for each successive card.
 Payment is accepted in cash only.
-If you are applying for a job with the City of Danville, there is NO cost involved.
+If you are applying for a job with the City of Danville, there is NO cost involved. *COVID-19 Appointment Screening - please bring a facemask and understand we will be wearing ours also.

 A copy of the application can be downloaded from the Virginia State Police website by clicking here or you can pick up a copy at the Danville Circuit Court Clerk's Office.
 The form and the link below will outline the necessary steps to obtain a permit.